Kana Ichinose

 Kana Ichinose (市ノ瀬 加那, Ichinose Kana) is a Japanese voice actress.
 She played her first main role in 2018 as Ichigo in the anime series Darling in the Franxx.
 Ichinose went on to headline Mobile Suit Gundam: The Witch from Mercury in 2022 as Suletta Mercury, the franchise's first female protagonist of a TV anime.
-She also voices Fern in Frieren, Sayu Ogiwara in Higehiro and Marlya Noel in Fairy Gone.
+She also voices Fern in Frieren: Beyond Journey's End, Sayu Ogiwara in Higehiro and Marlya Noel in Fairy Gone.

 Biography

 In 2021, Ichinose became a recipient of the Best New Actress Award at the 15th Seiyu Awards.
 In March 2024, she won the Best Leading Actor Award at the 18th Seiyu Awards.